Washington County License Hearing Guide

 After Criminal Case Concludes

-Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or alcohol/drug treatment program as part of your sentence or as a condition of license reinstatement.
+- Classes/Programs That Must Be Completed: You may also be required to complete a DUI education program or substance abuse treatment program as a condition of reinstatement.

 Special Programs